-Erasmus Programme is an European Union education and training programme which aims to increase the quality of higher education in Europe.
-For this purpose, the Programme promotes the co-operations between higher education institutions in Europe.
+The Erasmus Programme is a European Union education and training programme which aims to increase the quality of higher education in Europe.
+For this purpose, the Programme promotes co-operation between higher education institutions in Europe.
 These partnerships and mobility activities are financially supported by the Programme.

-Besides HEI co-operations, Erasmus Programme promotes the cooperation between HeIs and labour market so that universites would meet the need of labour market and graduates would have better employability opportunities.
+Besides cooperation between higher education institutions the Erasmus Programme promotes cooperation between higher education institutions and labour markets so that universities meet the needs of labour market and graduates have better opportunities for employment.

 Who is Erasmus?

-Desiderius Erasmus Roterodamus, born on 27 October 1466 and died on 12 July 1536, known as Erasmus of Rotterdam, or simply Erasmus, was a Dutch Renaissance humanist, Catholic priest, social critic, teacher, and theologian.
-His name is intended to be a proper name for the program due to his contribution on European art and science and impact on the philosophy of education of his age.
+Desiderius Erasmus Roterodamus, born on October 27 1466 and died on July 12 1536, known as Erasmus of Rotterdam, or simply Erasmus, was a Dutch Renaissance humanist, Catholic priest, social critic, teacher and theologian.
+His name was given to the program due to his contributions to European art and science and his impact on the philosophy of education of his age.
 One of the most famous and amusing quotes from the noted scholar and translator Erasmus was, "When I get a little money I buy books; and if any is left I buy food and clothes."

 News / Announcements